mlswg/mls-protocol/draft-ietf-mls-protocol.md

 members of a group in a way that allows for secrets to be efficiently updated to reflect changes in the group.

-The unique power of a ratchet tree is that it allows a group to efficiently remove a member, because it allows a group member to efficiently encrypt new entropy to a subset of the group.
+Ratchet trees allow a group to efficiently remove any member by encrypting new entropy to a subset of the group.
 A ratchet tree assigns shared keys to subgroups of the overall group, so that, for example, encrypting to all but one member of the group requires only log(N) encryptions, instead of the N-1